-Any Mac with OS 10.4.11 or higher, and any Windows computer with Windows XP, Vista or 7 can run the recorder.
-In addition, you should have 2 GB if free space on your hard drive for each hour of video you plan to record.
+Any Mac with OS 10.11 or higher, and any Windows computer with Windows 7, 8 or 10 can run the recorder.
+In addition, you should have 10 GB if free space on your hard drive for each hour of video you plan to record.

 The recorder has a Guest feature.
 This allows anyone to make a recording, and put in the email address of a person who can approve or deny publishing of the recording.
 When starting up the recorder, just choose the Guest button (upper right), enter a name and an email of someone with a valid PUnet ID and password.
-That person will receive an email notifying them that a recording has been uploaded and giving them the ability to publish that recording to any publishing profile they have access to.
+That person will receive an email notifying them that a recording has been uploaded and giving them the ability to publish to their own YouTube channel.

 The server can only process and publish one recording at a time.
 This means that there may be recordings in queue before you, and your recording may have to wait minutes or hours depending on the number of recordings in the queue in front of you.
 As a general rule, however, you should expect to take the length of the recording and multiply that by three.
 E.g. after submitting a 1 hour recording, expect to wait 3 hours before it is published.

 It depends on how much motion there is on your screen.
-If there is a lot of motion (e.g. you are showing videos, or powerpoint slides with heavy use of transitions) the recording may take up to 8 GB per hour.
-A small indicator on the bottom left Recorder while it is recording shows how much remaining free space is available.
+If there is a lot of motion (e.g. you are showing videos, or powerpoint slides with heavy use of transitions) the recording may take up to 10 GB per hour.
+A small indicator on the bottom left Recorder while it is recording shows how much remaining free hard drve space is available.

 Your uploading will continue, even if you log off and someone logs on.
-Your uploading will not continue, however, if the computer is turned off, or if someone changes the operating system (restarting and choosing Mac OS rather than Windows or visa versa).
+Your uploading will not continue, however, while the computer is turned off.
+If this happens, the uploading will continue when the computer is turned back on.

 To install the regular recorder you must have administrator privileges.
 However, you can use Portable Recorder from any computer you have access to, without needing to be an administrator.
 The Portable Recorder only runs, does not install, on a machine.
-The Portable Recorder does not install the PowerPoint Plugin, but otherwise it has all the same capabilities and features as the regular recorder.
+The Portable Recorder has all the same capabilities and features as the regular recorder.
 To use the Portable Recorder, log in to relay.pacificu.edu with your username and password, go to Download Recorders (upper right) and download the Portable Recorder.
 This will be a zip file containing both the PC and Mac portable recorders.
 Unzip this zip file onto a portable device (e.g. portable hard drive, thumb drive).
-You can then put this portable device onto any recorder and run the recorder (Mac or PC, as appropriate) from there.
+You can then put this portable device onto any computer and run the recorder (Mac or PC, as appropriate) from there.

 If you use the Portable Recorder (see last question) on a thumb drive or portable hard drive, you do not have to have an internet connection on the computer you record from.
 The program will save the recording on the thumb drive or portable hard drive that it is on for uploading later.
 When you are on a computer with an internet connection, open the Portable Recorder and it will notify you that you have saved recordings and prompt you to upload them.

-USB Microphones are available for checkout from the TIC (Lower Level Marsh in Forest Grove), the HPIS Office (Creighton Hall 211 in Hillsboro) or from the Education Technology Specialist in Eugene. .
+USB Microphones are available for checkout from the Helpdesk Locations in Forest Grove (Lower Level Marsh) and Hillsboro (Creighton Hall 211) or from the Education Technology Specialist in Eugene.

 Yes, click on the key-with-red-dot button on the top of the Relay screen.
-You can then define the key combinations (e.g. Shift-M or Control-Alt-F2) that will start/pause and stop Camtasia.
-Note that the Camtasia Recorder application must be running in order to start recording with a hot-key.
+You can then define the key combinations (e.g. Shift-M or Control-Alt-F2) that will start/pause and stop Techsmith.
+Note that the Techsmith Recorder application must be running in order to start recording with a hot-key.